michel2323/juliacon2020/paper.md

-The current state-of-the-art for solving optimal power flow is the interior-point method (IPM) in optimization implemented by the solver Ipopt [@wachter2004implementation] and is the algorithm of reference implementations like MATPOWER [@matpower].
-However, its reliance on unstructured sparse indefinite inertia revealing direct linear solvers makes this algorithm hard to port to GPUs. `ExaPF.jl` aims at applying a reduced gradient method to tackle this problem, which allows us to leverage iterative linear solvers for solving the PF.
+The current state-of-the-art for solving optimal power flow is the interior-point method (IPM) in optimization implemented by the solver Ipopt [@wachter2004implementation] and is the algorithm of reference in implementations like MATPOWER [@matpower].
+However, its reliance on unstructured sparse indefinite inertia revealing direct linear solvers makes this algorithm hard to port to GPUs. `ExaPF.jl` aims at applying a reduced gradient method to tackle this problem, which allows us to leverage iterative linear solvers for solving the linear systems arising in the PF.

 Our final goal is a reduced method optimization solver that provides a flexible API for models and formulations outside of the domain of OPF.